Fedjmike/cucats-python/exercises/caesar-cipher-2.md

 # Break a Caesar cipher - Part 2!

 In our last exercise we learned how to write a function do shift a character by a certain offset.
-In this exercise, we will finish up our work and implement a full Caesar cipher, using list comprehensions and file handling!
+In this exercise, we will finish up our work and implement a full Caesar cipher, using list comprehensions and ranges.

 This exercise will involve more coding on your own, but once you're done you should be able to appreciate the concepts that you've managed to learn (and make use of)!